lakshyarao22/alexa/Ubuntu-Linux-Quick-Start-Guide.md

     }
     ```

-11. Now, run the authorization service and follow the instructions provided:
+11. Now, run the authorization service.
+Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+Log in with your Amazon credentials and follow the instructions provided.
+:
     ```
     cd ~/sdk-folder/sdk-build && python AuthServer/AuthServer.py
     ```